5 Benefits of Dog Daycare: Is Daycare right for your dog?

 Coming home to a destroyed house, damaged property, “accidents,” or even just a very sad pup can be stressful.
 It’s easy to get frustrated and reprimand your dog for their actions, but the fact is, their actions are telling you that they are upset.

 Enrolling your dog in daycare or dog boarding will rid you of the stress and worry of what you may go home to.
-You will have the peace of mind in knowing that they are happy and safe, and so is your house, your other pets, and your neighbours.
+You will have the peace of mind of knowing that they are happy and safe, and so will your house, your other pets, and your neighbours.

 Pro Tip: